How To Get A Medical Marijuana Card In Chicago Illinois?

 Please note, that whatever your desire might be, we can help you through this process.

 To get a medical marijuana card in Chicago, Illinois, you need to get a copy of the application or file one online.
 You will also have to decide whether to choose a caregiver, but know that you are not required to do so.

 If you do decide to have a caregiver, be aware that they will have to meet the legal requirements to qualify as well.
-Caregivers for terminal patients must make separate arrangements.
-This is indicated on the application form.
+Caregivers for terminal patients must make separate arrangements as indicated on the application form.

 These requirements state that they cannot have any felony convictions for a violent crime or drug charges.
 They must also be your sole caregiver, be at least twenty-one years old and fill out a separate application form.